javidsegura/efficient-classifier/documentation/library_summary.md

   - Changing thresholds for feature selection as needed (Fede)
   - Change hyperpamter optimization grid as needed (Fede)
   - Running everything in a Docker container and sending it to the server (Javi) -- done when all the above tasks are succesfully integrated

+Other tasks:
+- Publish library to PyPi (Javi)

 ## JUPYTER NOTEBOOK
 Matteo has indicated that we need to move away from the jupyter notebook, thus the need of the pipeline runner.
 However, in the meantime of you integrating your code to the pipeline runner, you can debug your code in the jupyter notebook if you feel more comfortable (remember you will be at a lower level of abstraction!)